apoutchika/mailik/README.md

 # Mailik

-Mailik is a ecosystem for send mail in you'r app :
+Mailik is a ecosystem for send mail in your app :

 - Send mail with nodemailer
 - Template HTML with mjml